JavierVolpe/ittek-2a-a10-1aars-projekt/README.md

     `python app.py`

-    Or with Flask's development server:
+    Or, if you prefer to use Flask's development server:

     bash